 The best place to do snorkelling is Mnemba Atoll.
-Unless the sea is calm, the rest of the places on the island you will likely not see much.
-The beach boys will tell you different but do not listen to them – I saw lots of unhappy people returning from bad snorkelling trips (including ourselves on one occasion).
-I joined up with some other tourists and haggled a half day tour to Mneba (including transport, fruit, water and gear) for $18 each, leaving from the East side of Zanzibar.
+Unless the sea is calm, the rest of the places on the island will likely not see much.
+The beach boys will tell you differently, but do not listen to them – I saw many unhappy people returning from bad snorkelling trips (including ourselves on one occasion).
+I joined up with some other tourists and haggled a half-day tour to Mnemba (including transport, fruit, water and gear) for $18 each, leaving from the East side of Zanzibar.

 Top tips for Zanzibar